-ψ -epistemic theories have been proposed as alternatives to standard quantum mechanics.
+$\psi$ -epistemic theories have been proposed as alternatives to standard quantum mechanics.
 In these theories, a quantum state merely represents probabilistic information about a "real, underlying" physical state (called the ontic state).
-Perhaps not surprisingly, several no-go theorems have been proven that strongly constrain the ability of ψ -epistemic theories to reproduce the predictions of standard quantum mechanics.
-Most famously, the Bell inequality [1]-while not usually seen as a result about ψ -epistemic theories-showed that no such theory can account for the results of all possible measurements on an entangled state in a "factorizable" way (i.e., so that the ontic state has a separate component for each qubit, and measurements of a given qubit only reveal information about that qubit's component of the ontic state).
-Also, the Kochen-Specker theorem
+Perhaps not surprisingly, several no-go theorems have been proven that strongly constrain the ability of $\psi$ -epistemic theories to reproduce the predictions of standard quantum mechanics.
+Most famously, the Bell inequality [1]-while not usually seen as a result about $\psi$ -epistemic theories-showed that no such theory can account for the results of all possible measurements on an entangled state in a "factorizable" way (i.e., so that the ontic

-^{}MIT. email: aaronson@csail.mit.edu.
+\MIT. email: aaronson@csail.mit.edu.
 This material is based upon work supported by the National Science Foundation under Grant No. 0844626.
 Also supported by an NSF STC grant, a TIBCO Chair, a Sloan Fellowship, and an Alan T. Waterman Award.

-[†]MIT. email: adam@csail.mit.edu.
+&lt;sup>†MIT. email: adam@csail.mit.edu.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1122374.
-This work is also supported by the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370.
+Also supported by the Center for Science of Information (CSoI), an NSF Science and Technology Center, under grant agreement CCF-0939370.